Play-Doh: Origin

 The non-toxic, non-staining, reusable modeling compound that came to be known as "Play-Doh" was a pliable, putty-like substance concocted by Noah McVicker of Cincinnati-based soap manufacturer Kutol Products.
-It was devised at the request of Kroger Grocery, which wanted a product that could clean coal residue from wallpaper.
+It was devised at the request of Kroger Grocery, which wanted a product that could clean coal residue from wallpaper from coal fired homes.

 Following World War II, the demand for wallpaper cleaning putty shrank substantially.
 The increasing popularity of natural gas in heating applications and corresponding reduction of coal use resulted in a decrease of indoor soot build-up in homes and businesses.
 The introduction of washable vinyl-based wallpaper further rendered many such specialized cleaning products unnecessary.
 McVicker's nephew, Joe McVicker, joined Kutol with the remit to save the company from bankruptcy.
 Joe McVicker was the brother-in-law of nursery school teacher Kay Zufall, who had seen a newspaper article about making art projects with the wallpaper cleaning putty.
 Her students enjoyed it, and she persuaded Noah McVicker (who also sold the putty) and Joe McVicker to manufacture it as a child’s toy.
-Zufall and her husband came up with the name Play-Doh; Joe McVicker and his uncle Noah had wanted to call it "Rainbow Modeling Compound".
+Zufall and her husband came up with the name Play-Doh; Joe McVicker and his uncle Noah had wanted to call it Rainbow Modeling Compound.